-Tiles, badges, and notifications for UWP apps
+Tiles, badges, and notifications for Windows apps

 Learn how to use tiles, badges, toasts, and notifications to provide entry points into your app and keep users up-to-date.

 Important APIs: UWP Community Toolkit Notifications nuget package